riot/riot.github.io/documentation.md

 </dl>
 ```

-This html fragments strategy is not exclusive to looping and can be used in [conjunction with `if`](#fragments-conditional) for any tag.
+This HTML fragments strategy is not exclusive to looping and can be used in [conjunction with `if`](#fragments-conditional) for any tag.

 ### Loops advanced tips

 #### Key

-Adding the `key` attribute to the looped tags you will provide a more precise strategy to track your items position.
-This will highly improve the loop performance in case your collections are immutable.
+Adding the `key` attribute to the looped tags you will provide a more precise strategy to track your item's position.
+This will greatly improve the loop performance in case your collections are immutable.

 ```html
 <loop>